 - 6 Student is performing at the level of a pre-doctoral intern.
 Competency attained in all but non-routine cases, though supervisor provides overall management of trainee's activities.
 Trainee demonstrates and consistently and effectively uses more advanced skills.
-Benchmark: At conclusion of External Placement II, all ratings should be 6. - 5 Basic skills are implemented with ease and more complex skills are emerging.
+Benchmark: At conclusion of PSYC 766 Clinical Practicum VI, all ratings should be 6. - 5 Basic skills are implemented with ease and more complex skills are emerging.
 Trainee demonstrates emerging competency in routine cases.
 Requires routine supervision of most activities, though depth of supervision varies as clinical needs warrant.
-Benchmark: At mid-year evaluation of External Placement II, all ratings should be 5 or higher. - 4 Basic skills and competency levels have been acquired and trainee implements them in with increasing ease, but continues to require routine supervision of each activity.
-Benchmark: At conclusion of External Placement I, all ratings should be 4 or higher. - 3 Routine, and occasionally intensive, supervision is needed, particularly in unfamiliar training areas.
+Benchmark: At conclusion of PSYC 765 Clinical Practicum V, all ratings should be 5 or higher. - 4 Basic skills and competency levels have been acquired and trainee implements them in with increasing ease, but continues to require routine supervision of each activity.
+Benchmark: At conclusion of PSYC 764 Clinical Practicum IV, all ratings should be 4 or higher. - 3 Routine, and occasionally intensive, supervision is needed, particularly in unfamiliar training areas.
 Skills and competencies are becoming more familiar, but trainee needs assistance in implementing them.

-Benchmark: At conclusion of PSYC710 (second practicum) and mid-year evaluation of External Placement I, all ratings should be 3 or higher. - 2 Basic skills have been acquired, though most skills are new and trainee needs close supervision.
-Benchmark: At conclusion of PSYC 709 (first practicum) all ratings should be 2 or higher. - 1 Student is failing to demonstrate basic skills and competency levels.
+Benchmark: At conclusion of PSYC 763 Clinical Practicum III and PSYC 762 Clinical Practicum III, all ratings should be 3 or higher. - 2 Basic skills have been acquired, though most skills are new and trainee needs close supervision.
+Benchmark: At conclusion of PSYC 754 Clinical Practicum I, all ratings should be 2 or higher. - 1 Student is failing to demonstrate basic skills and competency levels.
 Requires remediation plan. - -A rating of 0.5 may be added to any level if this represents incremental achievement. - -If student fails to meet the benchmark or it appears that a student will not attain the necessary rating at any level of training, a plan for assistance or remediation should be implemented immediately to assist the student in meeting minimum training requirements. - --If a student does not meet the benchmark on any of the following elements, comments should include the specific reasons for the deficient rating in order to develop a specific plan for assistance or remediation.